 - Where Search has been initiated on/ after 15/12/2016,

-- If the assessee fails to get his accounts audited, or obtain audit report, or furnish report of such auditor, penalty will be leviable at the ₹1,50,000 or ½% of the total sale/ Turnover/ gross receipts whichever is lesser
+- If the assessee fails to get his accounts audited, obtain audit report, or furnish report of such auditor, a penalty will be leviable at the ₹1,50,000 or ½% of the total sale/ Turnover/ gross receipts whichever is lesser.

-- Failure of assessee to furnish Audit report related with foreign transaction, a penalty @ ₹1,00,000 will be payable
+- Failure of assessee to furnish Audit report related to foreign transaction, a penalty @ ₹1,00,000 will be payable

 - Where a person fails to deduct tax at source, he will be liable to pay a penalty equal to the amount of tax which he has failed to deduct/ pay.

 - Where a person fails to collect tax at source, he will be liable to pay a penalty equal to the amount of tax which he has failed to collect.

 - Failure to furnish TDS/TCS statement or furnishing incorrect statements, shall attract a penalty ranging from ₹10,000 to ₹1,00,000

 - Failure to furnish information/ furnishing inaccurate information related to TDS deduction related regarding Non residents shall attract a penalty of ₹100,000

 - If a person takes/ accepts loan/ deposit except by way of Account payee cheque/ account payee draft/ ECS, and if the aggregate amount exceeds ₹20,000, he shall be liable to pay a penalty of an amount equal to such loan/ deposit.

 - If, an amount of ₹2,00,000 or more is received in aggregate from a person in a day/ single transaction/ relating to one event, a penalty equal to such amount will be payable.